AaravAsthana/DigitalGreen/README.md

 # DigitalGreen
 # Automatic Transcription and Classification of Agricultural Texts

-This application is designed to process files from local server, download additional files from URLs specified in a text file, transcribe audio, summarize text, and classify the summarized content using OpenAI's GPT model.
+This project is a Flask web application integrated with Celery for background task processing and Redis as the message broker.
+Docker is used to containerize the application and its dependencies.
+The application processes files from the local server, downloads additional files from URLs specified in a text file, transcribes audio, summarizes text, and classifies the summarized content using OpenAI's GPT model.

 ## Features